 Do You Know Where Your Homeowner Insurance Documents Are?

 It’s suggested that 1 in 4 Americans have lost or misplaced important property documents, while 40% can’t find vital household paperwork when needed.
 Get ahead of the curve by securely storing your homeowner documents on our free DomiDocs’ user-friendly digital platform.
 There’s a popular insurance bundle where you can upload your homeowner, flood, and liability insurance policies so they’re accessible 24/7/365 with one click.

 Here’s hoping you’ll never be required to file a homeowner’s insurance claim, but if you need to, knowing you’ve got reliable and complete coverage goes a long way as far as peace of mind.
 You can further protect your home from title fraud, missed payments, clerical errors, or unpaid bills with HomeLock™, the most complete home title and property fraud protection available today.
-For only $7.99 per month, you’ll get instant platform access, including a title and deed scan.
-Sign up for HomeLock™ today!
+You’ll get instant platform access, including a title and deed scan, so be sure to sign up for HomeLock™ today!

 For more information on homeowner insurance, read:

 7 Super Easy Ways to Save on Homeowner’s Insurance